How to Stay Healthy in College

 When you think of college freshmen and their health, the term “freshman 15” might come to mind.
 This refers to new college students gaining 15 pounds in their first year of school.

-It’s typically associated with eating college cafeteria food, not exercising, consuming high-calorie beverages, inadequate sleep, and other unhealthy habits.
+It’s typically associated with eating college dining hall food, not exercising, consuming high-calorie beverages, inadequate sleep, and other unhealthy habits.

 In fact, studies show students aren’t likely to gain this much—if they gain at all.
 Ohio State researchers found most students don’t gain as much as 15 pounds during ALL four years of college.
 In their study, female students gained an average of 8.9 pounds while men put on an average of 13.4 pounds.
 Again, this is over four years, not just freshman year.

-When it comes to how to stay healthy in college, there’s so much more to focus on than your weight and avoiding the freshman 15!
+When it comes to staying healthy in college, there’s so much more to focus on than your weight and avoiding the freshman 15!

 Have a look at these 5 top tips for feeling your best during your academic adventures so you can be a productive, happy college student and get the most out of your experience.